Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Ready-to-use checklist

-Before registering for the MITECO seal, ensure you have:
+Before registering for the MITECO seal, make sure you have:

 • 12 months of closed data.